curtisalexander/stay-awake-cs/README.md

 #### Publish

-For a single file exe, add the following to the `stay-awake.csproj` file.
+To produce a single file exe, add the following to the `stay-awake.csproj` file.

 ```xml
 <PropertyGroup>